The Definitive Gift Guide to Kickass Women-Made, Women-Run Brands

 If you don’t like to floss, you haven’t yet tried Cocofloss.
 Sisters Cat and Chrystle Cu changed an entire category when they introduced their soothing, coconut oil-based, whitening dental floss that comes in flavors like strawberry, mint, and dark chocolate.
 Yes, dark chocolate floss.

-- Bearaby // weighted blankets
+- Bearaby // weighted blanket

-Did you know that sleeping under weight improves sleep cycles and lowers stress?
+Did you know that sleeping underweight improves sleep cycles and lowers stress?
 Bearaby founder Kathrin Hamm is giving people more restful nights through her innovative line of high-quality weighted blankets and comforters.
 For your sleepy friends, you can’t go wrong.